Food Safety Blog | Food Safety Tips | AIFS

 • Ensure all Food Handlers are adequately trained

-• Ensure the Food Safety Supervisor has a reasonable time in each day to contribute to FSS tasks and duties
+• Ensure the Food Safety Supervisor has a reasonable time in each day to contribute to relevant tasks and duties

 A Food Safety Supervisor is an employee, licensee, manager, or external contractor nominated by a food business to manage its food safety.
 A business manager can also nominate themselves to perform the role of Food Safety Supervisor.